18F/eng-hiring/_pages/pre-work.md

 - It should be short, no longer than 1,000 lines (shorter is OK!), and stand-alone.

-- It should be code someone familiar with your chosen language can easily run, and you should include instructions on how to run it.
+- Include documentation about your development environment and instructions on how to run your program.
+Make sure that someone familiar with your chosen language can easily run your code.

 - Your sample must include tests and instructions on how to run those tests.

 - Share your code via a publicly accessible Git repository.